 XRP – A cryptocurrency token that runs on the Ripple blockchain.

-If there is a term you were looking for in our Crypto glossary and you don't see it, you can submit it here and we will add it.
+If there is a term you were looking for in the Crypto glossary and you don't see it, you can submit it here, and we will add it.